kubernetes-sigs/azurefile-csi-driver/deploy/example/nfs/README.md

 ## NFS support
-[NFS volume on Azure Files](https://github.com/RenaShahMSFT/Azure-Files-NFS-Preview) is now in Private Preview.
+[NFS 4.1 support for Azure Files](https://azure.microsoft.com/en-us/blog/nfs-41-support-for-azure-files-is-now-in-preview/preview/) is now in Public Preview.
 This service is optimized for random access workloads with in-place data updates and provides full POSIX file system support.
 This page shows how to use NFS feature by Azure File CSI driver on Azure Kubernetes cluster.

 #### Feature Status: Alpha
 > supported OS: Linux